-- (1) The board may give written notice directing the parties or their representatives to attend one or more pre-hearing conferences for the purpose of considering any matter including: - a) identification of parties and other interested persons and the scope of their participation at the hearing; - b) issues relating to document disclosure; - c) process and timing for the exchange of documents and witness lists; - d) identification and simplification of issues; - e) identification of preliminary motions or applications; - f) procedural issues, including the dates by which any steps in the proceeding are to be taken, the estimated duration of the hearing and the date that the hearing will begin; - g) identification of facts or evidence that may be agreed upon; - h) identification of documents upon which each party intends to rely at the hearing; - i) issues regarding requirements for prior notice of expert opinion evidence at the hearing;
+- (1) Unless the board determines otherwise, as soon as practicable after receiving the response to the appeal, the board will give written notice directing the parties or their representatives to attend one or more pre-hearing conferences for the purpose of considering matters including, but not limited, to the following: - identification of parties and other interested persons and the scope of their participation at the hearing; - b) issues relating to document disclosure; - c) process and timing for the exchange of documents, witness lists, witness will-say statements, and statements of points; - d) identification and simplification of issues;

-- j) the possibility of settlement and whether the parties have an interest in participating in a settlement conference; and - k) any other matter that may assist in the just and most expeditious disposition of the proceeding. - (2) A pre-hearing conference may be held in person or by telephone or videoconference. - (3) The pre-hearing conference may be chaired by a board member or staff of the board. - (4) A pre-hearing conference conducted by board staff will be limited to procedural and administrative matters that can be resolved by way of agreements and undertakings on consent of the parties and which will not require the board to issue an order or directive. - (5) If a board member conducts a pre-hearing conference, the member may issue procedural orders or directions determining any of the matters that may be considered in a pre-hearing conference.
+- e) identification of preliminary motions or applications; - f) procedural issues, including the dates by which any steps in the proceeding are to be taken, the estimated duration of the hearing and the date that the hearing will begin; - g) identification of facts or evidence that may be agreed upon; - h) identification of documents upon which each party intends to rely at the hearing; - i) issues regarding requirements for notice of expert opinion evidence at the hearing; - j) the possibility of settlement and whether the parties have an interest in participating in a settlement conference; and - k) any other matter that may assist in the just and most expeditious disposition of the proceeding. - (2) A pre-hearing conference may be held in person or by telephone or videoconference. - (3) The pre-hearing conference may be chaired by a board member or staff of the board. - (4) A pre-hearing conference conducted by board staff will be limited to procedural and administrative matters that can be resolved by way of agreements and undertakings on consent of the parties and which will not require the board to issue an order or directive. - (5) If a board member conducts a pre-hearing conference, the member may issue procedural orders or directions determining any of the matters that may be considered in a pre-hearing conference.